 Bilarikosiya told his servant to give each of them some unhusked rice and send them out to cook it elsewhere, but they refused it.
-Then he sent them husked rice, but they said they wouldn’t anything uncooked.
+Then he sent them husked rice, but they said they wouldn’t accept anything uncooked.
 So Bilarikosiya had them served a pot of cow food.
 They each ate a mouthful and let it stick in their throats and pretended to die.
 Bilarikosiya was struck with fear, knowing that other people would blame him for their deaths.
 So Bilarikosiya ordered his servant to replace the food in their bowls with the finest food available and then he invited people into his house to see that he was guiltless.
 Bilarikosiya lied and told the assembled crowd the brahmins were greedy and tried to eat so fast they choked and died.
 But at that moment the five men rose and the Bodhisatta declared that Bilarikosiya was a liar and explained what had really happened, spitting up the cow food as proof.

 In the Lifetime of the Buddha

 Bilarikosiya was an earlier birth of one of the Buddha’s disciples who was fully devoted to giving.
 He wouldn’t even drink water unless he could share some of it.
 When the Buddha heard about this disciple’s immense generosity, he told him this story so he and everyone else knew that in the past this disciple had been a wicked man, not even giving anyone so much as a drop of oil from the tip of a blade of grass, and the Buddha had humbled and converted him back then.

 The descendants of the Bodhisatta who came before Bilarikosiya were earlier births of Sariputta, Moggallana, Maha Kassapa, and Ananda, four of the Buddha’s top disciples.